http://www.npr.org/2013/08/20/213546...lly-owned-guns

 I'd feel very awkward around someone that found suffocating dolls with stamps, decapitating manequins with swords, and running cars into each other therapeutic.

-When lawmakers consult experts but ultimately have no clue what the fuck the expert meant, yeah, the results are terrible.2.
-Lawmakers DO consult experts, often times with questionable results.
+When lawmakers consult experts but ultimately have no clue what the fuck the expert meant, yeah, the results are terrible.

 Note the "religious zealot" part.
 Having someone who basically believes in magic men in the sky and abhors science chairing the fucking science committee is one of the biggest tragedies of our time.
-I want people like that making decisions about such laws about as much as gun enthusiasts want Feinstein making gun legislation.3.
-Even scientists can have religious beliefs and values.
+I want people like that making decisions about such laws about as much as gun enthusiasts want Feinstein making gun legislation.

 2014 Gamergate: "If you want games without hyper sexualized female characters and representation, then learn to code!"